 Is there a quick test to see if the gateway is reachable?

 Yes.
 Use ping to the gateway address and a traceroute to observe where packets fail.
 If ping fails but a browser works, there might be VPN-only routing or firewall restrictions.
-Cisco vpn wont connect heres how to fix it fast
+Torrentio not working with your vpn heres how to fix it fast 2026

 When should I contact IT or support?